 2. Sole Legal Custody in California

-An example of language found in a court order or stipulation (agreement) for sole legal custody is:
+An example of common sole legal custody language in a court order or stipulation (agreement) in California is:

 FATHER/MOTHER shall have SOLE LEGAL CUSTODY of the minor child: CHILD’S NAME, born CHILD’S DOB.

 A. Each parent will have access to the child’s school, medical, and dental records and the right to consult with those professionals providing services to the child.